Digital Humanities Seminar

 The Digital Humanities Seminar, co-sponsored by the Hall Center for the Humanities, provides a forum for sharing and discussion of new digitally-enabled humanities research efforts, with a specific focus on what digital humanities tools and practices can do for a range of humanistic research.

-Unless otherwise noted, all sessions take place 3:30pm - 5:00pm at the Hall Center for the Humanities.
+Unless otherwise noted, beginning in October 2017 all sessions take place 3:00pm - 4:30pm at the Hall Center for the Humanities.

 Please scroll down for a list of all seminars, 2011 - present, with abstracts and video recordings for most of them.